 Police tried to keep her on the phone to trace the call.
 She needed to contact her parents, the police told the caller.
 “All right.
 Goodbye,” she said, hanging up.

 The search for Anne would continue far and wide until August of 1948 when two boys fishing snagged their line on a piece of red and black cloth.
 It was the pajamas Anne Straw had been wearing when she disappeared.
 Police recovered the body and learned the obvious truth.
 She had simply drowned a year earlier.

-Manchester Village Historic District (Manchester, Vt.)
-Manchester dates to 1761, and its early history was as a crossroads town that served travelers.
+Vermont’s Manchester Village dates to 1761, and its early history was as a crossroads town that served travelers.
 Manchester Center replaced the village as the focus of economic activity following the American Revolution.
 Charles F. Orvis, however, saw potential for the village as a destination for vacationing New Yorkers and in the late 1800s it developed a thriving collection of cottagers.

 Then (and now) the Equinox House served as a centerpiece for much of the village summer activity.
 Among the many people who stayed there was New York Congressman Adam Clayton Powell Jr. Powell was black, but with light skin (the relevance of that will become apparent).
 He stayed at the Equinox, but not as a guest.
 He worked there in the summer of 1926 as a bellhop.

 His memoir paints pictures of the colorful scene at the hotel.
 Among the regulars in the dining room was Robert Todd Lincoln who maintained a mansion at Hildene up the road.
 He wrote: